subquery/documentation/docs/quickstart/quickstart_chains/cosmos-archway.md

 ## What’s Next?

 Congratulations!
-You have now a locally running SubQuery project that accepts GraphQL API requests for transferring data from bLuna.
+You have now a locally running SubQuery project that accepts GraphQL API requests for indexing Archway contract metadata and the rewards paid to contract developers.

 ::: tip Tip